pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  ## Appendix

- **Note:** named and dhcpd is running on a RHEL 8.5 server VM.
+ **Note:** For this example tutorial, the DNS and DHCP services arerunning on a RHEL 8.5 server VM.
 For this example the subnet is 10.1.10.0/24 and domain is example.com which are dervied from the previous Satellite tutorial.

  ### Install named and dhcpd